How to Install and Configure Ungoogled Chromium

 Additionally, you should be aware that Ungoogled Chromium's de-googling goes as far as breaking automatic updates for extensions.

 Note: There are rumblings of an official packaging server (from the developer) in the works.
-There is no timeline as of yet, but this would definitely remedy the manual updating problem.
+There is no timeline as of yet, but this would definitely remedy the manual updating problem as it relates to the binaries.

 Ungoogled Chromium is a great privacy-focused Chromium based browser.